maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + It can pass transit traffic.
 (X)

 ### Junos security device (Wrong)
-+ By default, a Junos security device allows SSH only.(X)
++ By default, a Junos security device allows SSH only.(Wrong)
 + By default, a Junos security device allows Telnet only.
 + By default, a Junos security device allows both Telnet and SSH.
 + By default, a Junos security device does not allow traffic destined to itself.